ivdelchev/ivdelchev.github.io/privacy.md

 ## What we collect

 We do not collect any personally identifiable information (PII).
-Leandot.com integrates [https://analytics.google.com/analytics/web/#/](Google Analytics) with IP Anonymization enabled.
+Leandot.com integrates [Google Analytics](https://analytics.google.com/analytics/web/#/) with IP Anonymization enabled and **without** Demographics and Interest Reports, Remarketing.
 The website is hosted on Github Pages and your browser may send anonymous information when you visit the Leandot website, including operating system, browser version etc. We do not have access to those logs.

 ## How we use information